8base/subscriptions-transport-aws-iot/README.md

 ## Subscription

 Subscription use for start websocket communication with services such as IoT or something else.
-At moment there are present implementation with IoT service.
+At moment there are present implementation of IoT service.
 To connect with remote websocket service use authentication service.
 At moment there are present Cognito authentication.

 ### Example